45 TED Talks That Will Intrigue, Encourage, and Inspire Your Students

-Ever wondered how inflation works, or what determines the value of a buck?
+Ever wonder how inflation works or what determines the value of a buck?
 Join the workers of the Federal Reserve and learn how it all works.

 The LXD (Legion of Extraordinary Dancers) believes that dance can have a transformative effect on the world.
 Their stunning street dance performance makes for a TED Talk video students will want to watch again and again.
 Fans of Glee and So You Think You Can Dance may see some familiar faces.

 Tavi Gevinson noticed that women, particularly young girls, were often misrepresented in popular media.
-In response, she created a web magazine.
-It’s a place where teenagers can share stories, ask questions, and “figure it out” together.
+In response, she created a web magazine where teenagers can share stories, ask questions, and “figure it out” together.

 Inspirational TED Talks for Students

-Encourage kids to ask more questions and seek the best in the world with these TED Talks.
+Encourage kids to ask more questions and seek out the best the world has to offer with these TED Talks.